espocrm/documentation/development/custom-buttons.md

 ## Dropdown action in detail view

-Action item next to the edit button.
+An action item next to the edit button.

 Available since version 5.6.14.